bartificer/programming-by-stealth/docs/pbs97.md

 ### DOM-Storing Data Attributes

 Particularly in cases where there 's a one-to-one mapping between instances and DOM objects, it often makes sense to store a reference to the matching DOM object in an instance data attribute.
-That doesn't make apply here, so there's no example in the Nerdtouche class, but it's an approach you should bear in mind because if often does make sense.
+That doesn't apply here, so there's no example in the Nerdtouche class, but it's an approach you should bear in mind because if often does make sense.

 ### DOM-Searching Class & Instance Functions